Powering millions of sites around the world makes WordPress an obvious target for attempted attacks by hackers.

 In 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

-These attacks were caused by computers infected with malware and programmed to attack other installations, also commonly known as “botnets”.
+These attacks were caused by botnets (computers infected with viruses and programmed to attack other vulnerable computers).

 How To Protect Your WordPress Site From A Brute-Force Attack

 A brute-force attack is a technique used to break an encryption or authentication system by trying all possibilities.

 (Source: Chinese University Of Hong Kong)

 One of the many ways hackers will attempt to break into WordPress sites is by trying to guess the site’s administration login username and password.
 This can be done using scripts and tools that can guess hundreds of login possibilities in minutes.

 If you’re using obvious usernames and predictable passwords, your website could be an easy target for hacking attempts.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

 ”Botnets” are networks of private computers that have been infected with malicious code, which are then controlled remotely as a group, typically without the computer owners even being aware of this.